-The IoT boom has been enabled by the association of several technical and business evolutions and innovations: lower power consumption, cheaper and more sophisticated semi-conductors, wifi and 3/4G internet, standardization of communication protocols, etc.
+The IoT boom has been enabled by the association of several technical and business innovations: lower power consumption, cheaper and more sophisticated semi-conductors, wifi and 3/4G internet, standardization of communication protocols, etc.

 Precision: connected objects need sensors with very high precision measurement systems to collect data with a high level of confidence.
 This is all the more imperative for health or fitness smart devices.

 Security: a huge quantity of information is sent through networks and has to be securely stored in the devices.